waikato-llm/audio-dataset-converter-examples/docs/file_handling.md

 # Others

+* `copy-files` - copies the incoming files into the specified target directory
 * `delete-files` - deletes the incoming files
 * `move-files` - moves the incoming files into the specified target directory